OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 ![](triggers.png "width=500")

 If using triggers is not responsive enough to catch new branches being created and destroyed, it is also possible to execute `octo run-runbook` directly from GIT itself.
-Popular hosting services like GitHub frequently offer tooling that allows scripts to be run as branches are created and destroyed, which would make the creation and cleanup of feature branches in Octopus almost instantaneous.
+Popular hosting services like GitHub offer tooling that allows scripts to be run as branches are created and destroyed, which would make the creation and cleanup of feature branches in Octopus almost instantaneous.

 ## A look at Octopus with feature branches

-With these runbooks in places and triggered appropiately, we can now review the resources created in Octopus to represent our feature branches.
+With these runbooks in place and triggered appropriately, we can now review the resources created in Octopus to represent our feature branches.

 Here are the channels: